Why should you backup Windows 7 to the cloud?

 Step 2.
 Go to the main page of CBackup and create an account, then sign in.

 Step 6.
-Finally, click Start Backup.
+Finally, click Start Backup to perform the PC auto backup.

 The top 4 solutions for Windows 7 cloud backup are listed above.
 You can compare the features and advantages of each service and choose the most suitable backup solution for your computer.
 If your data volume is too large, you can consider using CBackup to merge multiple cloud drives to get more space.
+If you don't want to backup files to cloud, just need to transfer files between clouds, you could try the CBackup web version to enjoy.